+'''

-// Playground - noun: a place where people can play import UIKit var str = "Hello, playground"
+// Playground - noun: a place where people can play

+import UIKit

+var str = "Hello, playground"

-Playgrounds targeting OS X will read import Cocoa instead.
+Playgrounds targeting OS X will read

+import Cocoa instead.

+'''

-On the right-hand side, a column will display the value of the code when each line is executed.
-By grabbing the vertical divider between the Swift code and the output, the output can be resized to show the full value of the text:
+On the right-hand side, a column will show the value of the code when each line is executed.
+In the previous example, the word Hello, playgr... is seen, which is the result of the string assignment.
+By grabbing the vertical divider between the Swift code and the output, the output can be resized to show the full text message: